-Rye Art Study, comprised of people who love and appreciate art and who respect and admire artists, was started in 1963.
-Dody Kolb, the well-known founding member, served on the board of directors of the University of New Hampshire Art Gallery in Durham and the Currier Gallery in Manchester.
+Rye Art Study, comprised of people who love and appreciate art and who respect and admire artists, was formed in the 60's.
+Dody Kolb, one of the well-known founding members, served on the board of directors of the University of New Hampshire Art Gallery in Durham and the Currier Gallery in Manchester.
 Dody was also the founder of the Wentworth-Coolidge Gallery at the Wentworth-Coolidge Mansion in Portsmouth and curator there for eight years.
 She was an active Rye Art Study member and a patron of the arts until her passing in January of 2013.
 The new Kolb Gallery in the Wentworth-Coolidge Mansion was named in honor of Dody during the Lilac Festival on May 25, 2019.

 Rye Art Study is currently welcoming new members!
-If a person is considering joining, he or she is welcome to attend one of our monthly meetings to become familiar with the group.
+Visitors are always welcome to attend one of our monthly meetings to become familiar with the group.

-Rye Art Study meets the third Monday during September through May and meets on the second Monday in November and December.
+Rye Art Study meets the third Monday, September through May and meets on the second Monday in November and December.
+Always check the website for meeting details.
 Meetings are held at the Rye Congregational Church, 580 Washington Road, Rye, NH, from 9:30 to 11:30 AM.
-Please refer to the 2021-2022 schedule for specifics.
+Please refer to the 2023-2024 schedule for specifics.